 Most soil nutrients are held in the organic matter of plants and in the top layer of soils.
 This top layer of soils often contains fine silt or clay particles that hold valuable nutrients.

 These fine particles of soil and nutrients are the first to move during a wind event.
-The fine nature of these particles means that once they have been dislodged, they can be carried over large distances while suspended by wind.
+The fine nature of these particles means that, once they've been dislodged, they can be carried by wind over large distances.

-How Shelterbelts can reduce the impact of wind erosion
+Shelterbelts to reduce the impact of wind erosion

 Shelterbelt design for reductions in wind erosion